Transitioning from College to Career: A Roadmap for Autistic Graduates

 Networking often feels like one of the most daunting aspects of career development, particularly for autistic individuals who may find unstructured social interactions exhausting or anxiety-inducing.
 However, networking doesn't have to mean attending large, chaotic events or engaging in small talk with strangers.

 Start with people you already know.
 Professors, classmates, former supervisors, and family friends can all be valuable connections.
 Let them know you're entering the job market and ask if they have insights about your field of interest.
+These existing relationships provide a more comfortable foundation than approaching strangers.

 Online networking can be equally valuable and often more manageable than in-person events.
 LinkedIn allows you to connect with professionals, join industry groups, and engage with content at your own pace.
+Professional organizations in your field may offer virtual events or online communities where you can build relationships around shared professional interests rather than purely social contexts.

 Crafting Applications That Showcase Your Value